PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 pass-efficiency tests, and all 11 TensorFlow-import-blocked tests pass.
 Runtime behavior and all public/dependency contracts remain unchanged.
 PR #952 remains closed, and no pull request was created, reopened, or updated.

+That target-aware cluster now delegates to a dedicated phase with a frozen target ModelIR/layout/diagnostics context and three stable IDs.
+Every build creates one fresh target-specific scope shared by singleton-channel transpose, reshape-only duplicate-fanout, and consecutive-reshape cleanup in the exact existing order.
+The historical helper constructs the context per positional call, retaining both main calls, the guarded fallback call, target forms, guard, and all boundaries without cross-target state.
+Architecture accounting preserves 120 effective calls and the two specialized duplicate/singleton occurrences; the explicit no-layout efficiency fixture retains one graph-index build.
+The 257-test focused/architecture set, 30 pass-efficiency tests, 32 core smoke tests, and all 11 TensorFlow-import-blocked tests pass.
+No public API, artifact, dependency, target-routing, policy, runtime-order, guard, boundary, scope-sharing, or TensorFlow-isolation contract changed.
+PR #952 remains closed, and no pull request was created, reopened, or updated.